guimais/mapslink/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **MIT License** see the [LICENSE](./LICENSE) file for details.

 ---

-> *“NEXUS CAREER connects more than locations — it connects people, ideas, and opportunities.”*
+> *“NEXUS CAREER connects more than locations, it connects people, ideas, and opportunities.”*
 > — The MapsLink Team